 Payments due at the time of service

 Payments are always required at the time of service.
 These include applicable co-insurance, co-payments, and any outstanding account balances.
 Failure to pay co-payments at the time of service is a violation of your insurance contract and may be reported.
+We will not be able to bill the patient for co-payments.

 Additionally, since most patients we see are under the age of 18 years, we consider the parent or guardian who arranged for the appointment and/or accompanied the child as the responsible party and we will seek payment from that party.
 This practice is not a party to or bound by any court order that delineates financial obligations for medical care between a child’s parents.
 These orders only establish responsibilities for the parents.